Observation of the Quantum Boomerang Effect: Time-Reversal Symmetry for Kicked State under Talbot Dynamics

 \section{Time-Reversal Symmetry for Kicked State under Talbot Dynamics}

 Here we explicitly prove that the kicked initial state preparation indeed leads to a time-reversal symmetric state after free-evolution by $T_{\mathrm{Talbot}}/4$.
-For this analysis, we will ignore the role of quasimomentum.
+For this analysis, we consider 0 quasi-momentum.
 Using the Jacobi-Anger expansion for the initial wavefunction $\psi(x) = e^{-i V \sin x}$ described in the main text, we can decompose the initial kicked state in a discrete momentum basis indexed by integers $l$ as

 where $\mathcal{J}_l$ is the $l^\mathrm{th}$ Bessel function of the first kind.
 The quarter-Talbot period free evolution is described by $e^{-i p^2/2 \kbar}$ with $\kbar=\pi$ and $p = \kbar l$.
 Noting that $(-1)^l = (-1)^{l^2}$ we have